Parenting Educators

 OPEC Parenting Educator Professional Development System – This is a professional development platform for professionals who teach parents.
 It is free, it takes very little time and talks well with the ORO (Oregon Registry Online) System.
 If you are a contracted Parenting Educator with The Family Connection, we will ask for you to be registered and upload your certifications.
 When The Family Connection does reporting on your taught programs, the information you input for your teaching hours will match our reports.
 For a monthly email & more professional development training opportunities, please connect to the OPEC Parenting Educator Post (email sign up at bottom of page).

-The Alliance offers a series of free online training courses to support implementation of the Strengthening Families™ Protective Factors Framework in multiple settings.
-Click the link and scroll down the page to “online training.”
+The National Alliance of Children’s Trust Fund Alliance online training courses to support implementation of the Strengthening Families™ Protective Factors Framework in multiple settings.

-Reach Out Oregon Regional families with children experiencing mental, emotional or behavioral health challenges will gain access to a support team of families and friends and a community network where questions are answered, resources are shared, and needs are understood.
+Bridging Communities and FACT Oregon Families with children experiencing mental, emotional or behavioral health challenges will gain access to a support team of families and friends and a community network where questions are answered, resources are shared, and needs are understood.
+On Demand Webinars at FACT Oregon.

-The OPEC Parenting Together Newsletter is a monthly newsletter full of information and resources for parents available in English and Español.
-The archive of issues can be found here.
+OPEC Parenting Together Newsletter is a monthly newsletter full of information and resources for parents available in English and Español.

 Mindfulness and Resilience to Stress at Work